SophiaTX/SophiaTX-MainNet/doc/quickstartguide.md

     For any testing purposes on the witness node, restrict the usage of http & ws ports for a limited time period and only to locahost = 127.0.0.1 or to a dedicated host IP – a.b.c.d.
 The setting to 0.0.0.0 is not recommended and to be avoided.
 Restrict accepting incoming http or ws requests to only specific IP or net.
 For net - define network as a.b.0.0 / for dedicated IP as a.b.c.d.

-    All ports are configurable and can be subject to adjustment, either in the confing.ini file or added as a parameter(s) upon the starting of  sophiatxd deamon.
+    All ports are configurable and can be subject to adjustment, either in the config.ini file or added as a parameter(s) upon the starting of sophiatxd deamon.

-    Example of configuration of the network parameters (IP & Ports) in confing.ini:
+    Example of configuration of the network parameters (IP & Ports) in config.ini:

     #### The local IP address and port to listen for incoming connections.